 Amazon also collects a referral fee on each sale no matter the chosen plan, which is a percentage of the total transaction and varies by product category.

-5. Create your product listings
+4. Create detailed product listings

 Once logged in, you’ll navigate to Seller Central to create your listing.
 To create your listing you’ll need: